 Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 Hallo!
-Proud Eastern German here, and now the festive time is nearing, let’s take a look at Eastern German Christmas Markets.
-Time to do a post about the most common travel reason to Germany in the cold ‘n dark season: Christmas Markets!
+Proud Eastern German here, and now the festive season is approaching, let’s take a look at Eastern German Christmas Markets.
+Time to do a post about the most common travel reason to Germany in the cold and dark season: Christmas Markets!

 This year, my Eastern German Christmas Market visit plans kinda swam away with work, but I go to a work do on the second Advent weekend, so I will certainly make a few hours to visit a Northern German Christmas markets, and I will pay a visit to the Berlin ones, of course, as soon as their opening and my free time align!